JulieC0/FinalProjCompSys/README.md

 and then after running the gcc just type ./testProgram into the command line and it should give these results:

-Test 1: Passing too little command line arguments to program.
+Test 1: Passing too little command line arguments to program.\n
 PASSED: result=-1, expected=-1, actual=-1

 Test 2: Passing too many command line arguments to program.